 Concerns over inflation, energy costs, geopolitical issues, including the ongoing conflict between Russia and Ukraine, unstable global credit markets and financial conditions, and volatile oil prices could lead to periods of significant economic instability, diminished liquidity and credit availability, declines in consumer confidence and discretionary spending, diminished expectations for the global economy and expectations of slower global economic growth going forward.
 For example, in December 2022, the U.S. Consumer Price Index ("CPI"), which measures a wide-ranging basket of goods and services, rose 6.5% from the same month a year ago.
 The Company's general business strategy may be adversely affected by any such inflationary fluctuations, economic downturns, volatile business environments and continued unstable or unpredictable economic and market conditions.
 Additionally, rising costs of goods and services purchased by the Company, including its raw materials used in manufacturing its product, may have an adverse effect on the Company's gross margins and profitability in future periods.
 Increased inflation rates can adversely affect us by increasing our costs, including labor and employee benefit costs.
-Any significant increases in inflation and related increase in interest rates could have a material adverse effect on or equity financian gmore difficult to complete, more costly and more dilutive to the Company's stockholders.
-Failure to secure any necessary debt or equity financing more difficult to complete, more costly and more dilutive to the Company's stockholders.
+Any significant increases in inflation and related increase in interest rates could have a material adverse effect on our business, results of operations and financial condition.
+If economic and market conditions continue to deteriorate or do not improve, it may make any necessary debt or equity financing more difficult to complete, more costly and more dilutive to the Company's stockholders.
 Failure to secure any necessary financing in a timely manner or on favorable terms could have a material adverse effect on the Company's financial performance and stock price or could require the Company to delay or abandon development other business plans.
-In addition, there is a risk that one or more of the Company's current and future service providers, manufacturers, suppliers, and other facilities, and other partners could be negative
+In addition, there is a risk that one or more of the Company's current and future service providers, manufacturers, suppliers, and other facilities, and other part